acoppes/unity-gemserk-utilities/Readme.md

 * Add or Remove entity during update?
   - Not sure if common, normally we would delegate the destruction to another system, like mark it has no more health or the effect is completed and then there is a system to process that.

+* Maybe use gameobjects to identify fixed update, update and late update systems and remove that from code.

 ## Examples

-* Nullify references with events
+* Nullify references with events.